Keep your engine in good working order. Here's how to replace spark plugs.

 This is a good project for new DIYers

 Once you've gathered all of the tools you need, as well as the correct spark plugs for your car and spark plug wires (if necessary), you may want to drape an old blanket or towel over the fenders of your car so that you won't mar the paint as you lean into the engine bay.
-It's also good practice to disconnect the positive terminal on your car battery when working on anything electrical.
+It's also good practice to disconnect the negative terminal of your car battery when working on anything electrical.

 Thoroughly clean the area around your spark plugs.
 Once you remove the spark plug, you'll have an open hole directly into the inside of your engine, and any dirt or debris around the spark plug can fall straight in and cause serious wear or damage to your engine—something that should be avoided, for obvious reasons.